Michael Harris II Player Props: Braves vs. Nationals

-The Atlanta Braves, including Michael Harris II and his .371 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starting pitcher Josiah Gray and the Washington Nationals at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Michael Harris II and his .371 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Mets.

 Michael Harris II Game Info & Props vs. the Nationals